General Terms and Conditions of Contract

 11.5.
 The right to terminate the Contract without notice for important reasons remains unaffected.
 In particular, Media is entitled to terminate the Contract without notice if the Contract Partner, despite reminder, is in arrears with payment of an amount of at least one monthly charge for a period longer than one month, or fails to carry out the advertising in the contractually agreed form or changes the advertising retroactively without the permission of Media.

 11.8.
-Media shall also be entitled to terminate the Contract without notice if the Contract Partner violates the provisions set forth in 4.5 above (any intervention in the airport’s technical equipment), in particular by undertaking construction works involving the airport’s technical equipment named in 4.5 on its own authority or without Media’s permission.
+Media shall also be entitled to terminate the Contract without notice if the Contract Partner violates the provisions set forth in clause 4.5 (any intervention in the airport’s technical equipment), in particular by undertaking construction works involving the airport’s technical equipment named in clause 4.5 on its own authority or without Media’s permission.

 11.9.
 If the Contract is prematurely terminated for important reasons for which the Contract Partner is responsible, the Contract Partner is obligated to reimburse Media for any damages resulting from the premature termination of the contractual relationship.